gregm18/Street-Fighter-II-Web-Browser-Edition/README.md

 Once installed, go to Extensions.
 Search for Live Server or Five Server (Five Server is a modification of Live Server.
 It is recommended if you want to edit the project files and update them on the fly)

-Download the “Street Fighter II: Web Browser Edition Project” files anywhere.
+Download the “Street Fighter II: Web Browser Edition Project” files anywhere for Visual Studio Code to access.

 **The State Machine**